Konstantin Kalinin

 • extensive personnel training required

-As you can see, this is the scenario where software adopts you.
-You need to learn how to use it, find a way around its quirkiness and integrate it with everything else you’re using, train personnel, etc.
+That’s the scenario where the software adopts you.
+You learn how to use it, work around its quirks, integrate it with everything else, train personnel, etc.

 Alternatively, you can build your own EHR platform, and it doesn’t have to be that scary hairy thing from the 90s.
-If we like working with Gmail or Facebook, why can’t we create EHR software that works and feels as intuitive?
+If we like working with Gmail or Facebook, why can’t we create EHR software that works and feels just as natural?

 Related: How to integrate your health app with EPIC EHR/EMR and Allscripts EHR integration.